SAT Essay Questions

 What are Some Useful Strategies to Answer the SAT Essay Questions?

-In the SAT essay questions, a score of 10 out of 12 is considered excellent.
+In the essay, a score of 10 out of 12 is considered excellent.
 A test-taker may get a zero score in case he has written an essay not related with the topic or failed to abide by the requirements to write the essay.
 However, you will get a better grip at writing essays if you consult few of the sample essay papers.

-In order to clear all your doubts about the SAT essay questions, you should go through few of the sample essay questions.
-The official website of College Board provides few prompts of SAT essay questions.
+In order to clear all your doubts about the SAT essay, you should go through few of the sample essay questions.
+The official website of College Board provides few prompts of SAT essay.
 You may start composing essays based on these prompts.
 Once you have started your essay, you should keep in mind the exact course or pattern you will follow for writing the essay.
-Following are some of the sample essay prompts, which will help you in understanding the SAT essay questions..
+Following are some of the sample essay prompts, which will help you in understanding the essays.

 - Sample 1: The Prompt: